cerodell/fwf-docs/source/web.rst

             unit='',
             geojson_filepath = f'/fwf/data/geojson/{folderdate}/{geojson_filepath}.geojson')

-#.3 Now that the data is in a `geojson` format it could be added to a leaf map using a variety of different leaflet extensions.
+#.
+Step 3.
+Now that the data is in a `geojson` format it could be added to a leaf map using a variety of different leaflet extensions.
 However, the file size is a bit large at this stage ~8 Mb.
 To help reduce the file size `geojsons` are converted to `topojsons` using `geo2topo`
     * If you quantize the `geojosn` to a `topojson` you save a lot of file size
     * I found if you use quantization count (`q`) of 1e4 reduces the `geojson` file by nearly an order of magnitude and doest take away from the quality of the visualization on leaflet
     * comand line example: `geo2topo -q 1e4 path_to_infile/file_YYYYMMDDHH.geojson > path_to_outfile/file_YYYYMMDDHH.json`
     * reference: https://github.com/topojson/topojson-server
-#.4 Now that the data in a `topojsons` its added to leaflet using `Leaflet.VectorGrid.Slicer`
+#.
+Step 4.
+Now that the data in a `topojsons` its added to leaflet using `Leaflet.VectorGrid.Slicer`
     * API: https://leaflet.github.io/Leaflet.VectorGrid/vectorgrid-api-docs.html
     * GitHub: https://github.com/Leaflet/Leaflet.VectorGrid
     * An example js code block snippet